Haleshot/Competitive-Programming/README.md

 2. Make the desired changes (add/delete/modify)
 3. Create a pull request

+> [!NOTE]
-Feel free to explore the problem solutions and contribute to make this repository more comprehensive.
+> Feel free to explore the problem solutions and contribute to make this repository more comprehensive.